valenber/yaba/_docs/dev_log.md

 ### Plan of action

 - add dummy `auth` service to the system and return hardcoded result (200 or 401)
-- update nginix.conf to require `auth_jwt` to see if it works
+- update nginx.conf to require `auth_jwt` to see if it works
 - add login functionality in `auth` service (mock users table with CSV file and generate JWT)
 - store JWT as a cookie, so it's sent automatically with every request